Skip to content

 Open expression of LGBTQ identity may promote productivity

-Admin 9 March 2022 LGBTQscience careers
+Biosphere Editor 9 March, 2022 LGBTQscience careers

 LGBTQ scientists publish more papers if they’re “out” at work, according to survey results analyzed by CSUN Assistant Professor of Biology Jeremy Yoder and colleagues…